-To be our best, McGrath North is always transforming and investing in talent, technology, and leadership, with a genuine commitment for building a talented, diverse team within our firm, our profession and our community.
+To be our best, McGrath North is always transforming and investing in talent, technology, and leadership, with a genuine commitment for building diversity, equity and inclusion within our firm, our profession and our community.
 While we are proud of our first 60 years of service, we are always innovating and recreating ourselves for the challenges ahead for our clients.